Brewer Gold Mine: Specific history

 Development of the Brewer Gold Mine began in 1828.
 Early mining activities used placer techniques to remove ore from weathered, decomposed portions of the deposit.
 Gold was collected by washing the ore in rockers.

 From 1879 to 1894 a second period of mining occurred.
 During this time, a pipeline was built to draw water from Little Fork Creek for use in hydraulic mining.

 In the 1940s and 1950s, the site was mined for topaz, which had been identified earlier as a mineral deposit.
 The topaz was excavated from one and possibly two small pit(s) north of the Brewer pit during this time.

 In June 1987, the Brewer Gold Company was established to operate new facilities.
 Brewer Gold Company operated the property as an open pit-leach operation which expanded to include pre-existing pits as well as many shafts, adits, and underground workings.
 From 1987 to 1995 was the most recent period of mining, this was also the largest period of mining where the Brewer Gold Company mined over 12 million tons of ore and waste rock from three open pits at the Site.

 In 2005, Brewer Gold Mine was declared a Superfund site by the federal government.
 In January 2020, Carolina Rush gained the right to explore and purchase the former Brewer Gold mine property, with an option period through 2030.

 Gold mining activities at the 1,000-acre site date back to 1828, with significant operations from 1987 to 1995.
-During this period, the Brewer Gold Company extracted over 12 million tons of ore and was te rock.
+During this period, the Brewer Gold Company extracted over 12 million tons of ore and waste rock.
 In October 1990, heavy rainfall led to a dam failure, releasing over 10 million gallons of cyanide solution into Little Fork Creek, resulting in a substantial fish kill extending nearly 50 miles downstream in the Lynches River.
 Following this environmental disaster, the South Carolina Department of Health and Environmental Control (SCDHEC) mandated the closure and reclamation of the mine.
 However, acid rock drainage emerged from several seeps near Little Fork Creek, necessitating further intervention.